lucadambo/City-Air-Pollution/README.md

 ## Authors

-The program was created by Luca d'Ambrosio, with the help of the theory learned within the start2impact platform. [start2impact](https://talent.start2impact.it/home/student_index)
+The program was created by Luca d'Ambrosio, with the help of the theory learned within the [start2impact](https://talent.start2impact.it/home/student_index) platform .

 ## Version History